 Light, noise, and uncomfortable temperatures can cause sleeplessness.
 Depending on the time of day, too much or too little light can disrupt sleep:

-- Excessive Light at Night: A person's biologic circadian clock is triggered by sunlight, and very bright artificial light maintains wakefulness.
+- Excessive Light at Night.
+A person's biologic circadian clock is triggered by sunlight, and very bright artificial light maintains wakefulness.

 Other Causes of Temporary Insomnia

-Caffeine: Caffeine is a stimulant, which can interfere with falling asleep.
+Caffeine is a stimulant, which can interfere with falling asleep.

-Nicotine: Nicotine is also a stimulant, but quitting smoking can lead to transient insomnia.
+Nicotine is also a stimulant, but quitting smoking can lead to transient insomnia.

-Partner's Sleep Habits: A partner's sleep habits, including snoring, can impair one's own sleep.
+A partner's sleep habits, including snoring, can impair one's own sleep.

-Medications: Insomnia is a side effect of many common medications, including over-the-counter preparations that contain caffeine or decongestants.
+Insomnia is a side effect of many common medications, including over-the-counter preparations that contain caffeine or decongestants.
 If you suspect your medications are causing you to lose sleep, check with your doctor or pharmacist.

 Causes of Chronic Insomnia

 Sleep problems seem to run in families.
 Many people with chronic insomnia have a family history of insomnia, with the mother being the most commonly affected family member.
 Because there are so many factors involved in insomnia, a genetic component is difficult to define.
 However, recent studies indicate that several genes are associated with the presence of chronic insomnia.

 Anxiety, Depression, and Other Mental Health Disorders